cbe453/arc-plato-shell/_episodes/03-files.md

 By default, `cat` prints out the content of the given file.
 Although `cat` may not seem like an intuitive command with which to read files, it stands for "concatenate".
-Giving it multiple file names will print out the contents of the input files in the order specified in the `cat`'s invocation.
+Supplying multiple file names to `cat` will print out the contents of the input files in the order given to the commaned.
 For example,

 ```